propublica/sunlight-congress/source/bills.md

 Data on bills in Congress goes back to 2009, and comes from a mix of sources:

-* Scrapers at [github.com/unitedstates](https://github.com/unitedstates/congress) for core status and history information.
+* Scrapers at [github.com/unitedstates](https://github.com/unitedstates/congress) for most data, including core status and history information.
 * Bulk data at [GPO's FDSys](http://www.gpo.gov/fdsys/) for version information, and full text.
 * The House' [MajorityLeader.gov](http://majorityleader.gov/) and Senate Democrats' [official site](http://democrats.senate.gov/) for notices of upcoming debate.

+Feel free to [open a ticket](https://github.com/unitedstates/congress/issues/new) with any bugs or suggestions.

 ## Methods